wrale/mcp-server-tree-sitter/README.md

 ### Configuring with Released Version

-If you've installed the package from PyPI (released version) rather than cloning the repository, use the following configuration for Claude Desktop:
+If you prefer not to manually install the package from PyPI (released version) or clone the repository, simply use the following configuration for Claude Desktop:

 1. Open your Claude Desktop configuration file (same location as above).